ZOUKaifeng/FacialExpressionGeneration/README.md

 ## 2. Model
 Our approach is divided into two steps.
 Firstly, a Transformer VAE is trained to perform the conditional generation of landmarks sequences.
-Then a landmark-guided mesh deformation (LGMD) model estimates vertex-wise displacements, which is used to deform a neutral face to the expected expression frame by frame.
+Then a landmark-guided mesh deformation (LGMD) model estimates vertex-wise displacements in a frame-by-frame manner, given the desired expression represented by the landmark set and a neutral face to apply the deformation.
 <img  src="Results/model1.png"  />